gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 Virtual presentations: We understand that some presenters will not be able to make the trip to Brandeis to present, mainly due to financial or political restrictions, or environmental reasons.
 We have therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
 Virtual presentations will follow the same format as those in person.

-## Abstract submission:

-Submit your abstracts, written in English, due to November 22 2022, using this **<a href="https://docs.google.com/forms/d/e/1FAIpQLScZREeHNsCpmpD8D-E49rkHi_HWfPPCP_1MKd7K15TEsG8ToQ/viewform?vc=0&c=0&w=1&flr=0">link</a>** (word limit: 300).

-More information on the conference, application process, and grant opportunities can be found in the call for papers downloadable **<a href="https://drive.google.com/file/d/1BqOaQ-dXkpcQ8Vl60meiawYXAQN6tYIk/view">here</a>**.

-## Registration:

-Please register using the link.

 ## Conference logistics: